EmilStenstrom/django-components/README.md

     - Installation changes:
         - If your components include JS or CSS, you now must use the middleware and add django-components' URLs to your `urlpatterns`
             (See "[Adding support for JS and CSS](#adding-support-for-js-and-css)")
-    - `preload` kwarg of `{% component_dependencies %}` tag was removed.
+    - The undocumented keyword arg `preload` of `{% component_dependencies %}` tag was removed.
 This will be replaced with HTML fragment support.
     - Component typing signature changed from `Component[Args, Kwargs, Data, Slots]` to `Component[Args, Kwargs, Slots, Data, JsData, CssData]`
-    - If you rendered a component A with `.render()` and then inserted that into another component B, now you must pass `kind=None` to component A:
+    - If you rendered a component A with `.render()` and then inserted that into another component B, now you must pass `nested=True` to component A:
       ```py
       prerendered_a = CompA.render(
           args=[...],
           kwargs={...},
-          kind=None,
+          nested=True,
       )
       html = CompB.render(
           kwargs={